kgb1001001/cloudadoptionpatterns/Draft/multistage-image-build.md

 3. Install Git (used by the Build JAR to fetch the latest code)
 4. Run the Build Jar at the Java command line

+After the Build Jar has run, a new server Jar file (named spigot-<version>.jar) is created.
+That Jar file looks in the "plugins" directory for other Plugin Jar files when it executes.

 This process has been encoded in the Dockerfile below:

     FROM ubuntu:20.04